Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 {: .bash}

 We are now going to run `NanoPlot` with the raw Nanopore sequencing file.
-We can look at the help documenation for NanoPlot to see what options are available.
+First we can look at the help documenation for NanoPlot to see what options are available.
 ~~~
 NanoPlot --help
 ~~~